-A case before the NSW Industrial Relations Commission upheld a decision for an employee to be reinstated after finding that the dissmissal based on the employee’s criminal conviction of domestic abuse was an over-reaction.
+A case before the NSW Industrial Relations Commission upheld a decision for an employee to be reinstated after finding that the dissmissal based on the employee’s Police Check result – a criminal conviction of domestic abuse was an over-reaction.
 This case related to a long-term employee that had an unblemished employment record.
 The Commission’s decision may have been different had the check been run pre-employment or during the recruitment process.

 At PeopleCheck, we often have clients and candidates concerned about what an Australian Police Check might reveal about their background.
 There is often a mis-understanding about what a police check will show about a person, and how this information can be used in the candidate selection process.

 Police Checks are relevant to almost all roles.
 More and more organisations are undertaking these types of checks as a basic minimum requirement on all of their staff, which is an encouraging sign.
 However, there is still a corporate perception that a police check is only useful for certain roles; usually those that involve money or finances.
 If you ran a customer-service based business, wouldn’t you want to know if one of your key staff had mutliple offences for assault before they abused a difficult client?
 Or wouldn’t you prefer to know if your new PA had a history of stealing before you gave her unsupervised access to the company credit card?